 With a lot of cameos and multiple situations, this advertisement stirs up the audiences’ curiosity.
 The audience start questioning, “who’s coming next?”, “what’s happening next?”.
 And this fantastical situation makes the audience think – “isn’t it so funny if the machine connects me to these celebrities?” and then, “what if I use Alexa?”.
 When the viewers start imagining themselves in similar situations using the product the campaign’s goal is achieved.

 This is an amusing, clever, meta-commercial.
 The first image looks like a car commercial– with David Harbour in the driver’s seat of a fancy car.
 However, the scene transitions and Harbour is now sitting at a bar with his peers – this scene resembles a beer commercial.
 Then he’s popping out of a clamshell in a white suit.
-Yes, this Tide commercial mimics many “typical ads” of various products –- car, beer, insurance, jewelry, soda, bedding, and shaving cream.
+Yes, this Tide commercial mimics many “typical ads” of various products.
 And then Harbour finally reveals he is, in fact, the pitchman for Tide.

 Harbour tells us that all the commercials are “Tide commercials”.
 How come?
 Because all the characters are wearing clean clothing.